 Value of Temporary Investments-The investments that the Investment Partnership will carry as assets in its financial statements are expected to include investments that constitute temporary investments.
-Initially, these temporary investments will result primarily from cash proceeds received from the issuance of common units prior to those proceeds being fully invested in investments over time.
+These are generally cash and cash equivalents.
 In addition, from time to time this cash is expected to be paid out in the form of distributions and dividends on equity investments, payments of interest and principal on fixed income investments and cash consideration received in connection with the disposal of investments.
 Temporary investments will be valued using readily available market prices.